rodneyshupe/Cookbook/Recipes/Desserts/PeachTarteTatinWithOrangeBlossomCream.rst

    the pastry on top of the peaches and fold the edges down the sides so that you're tucking in the peaches.
-6. Make three small slits in the centre of the pastry with a sharp knife and bake for 45 minutes until the peaches are caramelized and the pastry is golden.
+6. Make three small slits in the centre of the pastry with a sharp knife and bake for 45 minutes until the peaches are caramelised and the pastry is golden.
 7. Meanwhile, to make the orange blossom cream, whisk the creme fraiche with the orange blossom water and orange zest, and set aside.